Healthy Homes Assessment Onekawa

 Home Assessments Onekawa for Rental Properties

-There are a variety of things to check during the home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
-A few examples are:
+There are many concerns you should look for in the house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standards.
+The most common are:

 • Does the heat pump have sufficient capacity?

-The consequences of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being on the wrong side of an tenant solutions ruling can have a significant impact for property managers and landlords.
-For specialist assistance, get in touch today to schedule your rental property house evaluation.
+The repercussions of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently being in the wrong of an Tenancy solutions ruling can be significant for property owners and landlords.
+For specialist guidance, contact us today and book your rental properties house assessment.

 home assessments for rental properties